 British tourists, 46 and 17, dead after being swept to sea in Australia

-- Two British tourists, a 46-year-old father and his 17-year-old son, drowned at a beach in Queensland, Australia, after being swept out to sea by strong currents on Sunday.
+- Two British tourists, a 46-year-old man and a 17-year-old boy, died after being swept out to sea at Seventeen Seventy beach in Australia.

 British Tourists Found Dead In Waters Near Great Barrier Reef